 ATLAS – A Trans-AtLantic Assessment and deep water ecosystem based Spatial management plan for Europe

 The project aims to assess the Atlantic’s deep-sea ecosystems and Marine Genetic Resources to create the integrated and adaptive planning products needed for sustainable Blue Growth.
 ATLAS will gather diverse new information on sensitive Atlantic ecosystems (incl.
 VMEs and EBSAs) to produce a step-change in our understanding of their connectivity, functioning and responses to future changes in human use and ocean climate.
-Principle Investigator(s): Prof Anthony Grehan (EOS), Dr Frances Fahy, Dr Stephen Hynes, Prof Ronan Long
+Principle Investigator(s): Prof Anthony Grehan (EOS), Prof Frances Fahy, Dr Stephen Hynes, Prof Ronan Long

-Geography Contact Name: Dr Frances Fahy
+Geography Contact Name: Prof Frances Fahy

 More info: https://www.eu-atlas.org